 g7SC : 5.2 _ KUA • )-1 /2.8 + 0.05 KS + 0.35 KO ,

 where (rAAin)-1 in 104/ s.
 These equations are correct if KUs •(rAAi„’)-1 _ (10±3) cm2/W, KVs _ (42±15) cm2/W, KCO _ 0.
-Since (rAAin)-1 < 1.83, then KUS > 5 cm2/W. Thus observed base lifetime change is caused by AI modification of the same defect (most likely oxide precipitates) in both non-irradiated and 7-irradiated samples.
+Since (rAAin)-1 < 1.83, then KUS > 5 cm2/W. Thus observed change of the base lifetime is caused by AI modification of the same defect (most likely oxide precipitates) in both non-irradiated and 7-irradiated samples.
 This effect is added by AI divacancy alteration in neutron- irradiated samples.
 In other words, CjOj is non-AA defect, whereas V2 is AA defect.

 As to SCR recombination, in our judgement, rg and n;d in non-irradiated sample are affected by modification of coupled oxide precipitate related defects under US action.
 As assumed above in Section III A, the AA radiation defects with A^d < 0 take part in CDLR in irradiated samples.
-Divacancy is quite suitable for AI influence on rg and in nSC.
+Divacancy is quite suitable explanation for AI influence on rg and in nSC.
 But a bistable (or metastable) defect

-is expected in 7-irradiated samples.
-There are known a few such defect with A^d < 0 in Si, viz VO2,99 V3,90 and
+In 7-irradiated samples bistable (or metastable) defects may be expected .
+There are known a Few defects of the type are known: with A^d < 0 in Si, viz VO2,99 V3,90 and

 VO*.100 VO2 appears after 300°C annealing of irradiated crystal, V3 is not typical defect for 7—60Co exposed silicon.
 On the other hand, VO* is largo manum produced and can take part in CDLR around n+-p interface in g6SC and g7SC.
-Metastable state, which is commonly observed at low temperature, differs by large distance between oxygen and vacancy and by more deep energy level.100 The volume change of entire complex is negative, whereas for complex component A^d(V) < 0 and And(Oj) > 0.
-Hence, under assumption, VO* is favorable pair for AI alteration of component distance.
-Thus VO* can be rebuild to metastable configuration by USL and this effect results in both T;d and ETg change.
+Metastable state, which is commonly observed at low temperature, is remarkable for the large distance between oxygen and vacancy and more deep energy level.100 The volume change of entire complex is negative, whereas for the complex component A^d(V) < 0 and And(Oj) > 0.
+Hence, under assumption ??? , VO* is favorable pair for AI alteration of component distance.
+Thus VO* can be transformed into metastable configuration by USL and this effect results in both T;d and ETg change.

 CONCLUSION

 The experimental investigation of ultrasound influence on the I-V characteristic of silicon n+-p-structure has been carried out.
 The effects of reactor neutrons and 60 Co gamma radiation on ultrasound influence were studied.
-The investigation has revealed the acoustically driven reversible decrease of both minority carrier lifetime in structure base and shunt resistance.
+The investigation revealed the acoustically driven reversible decrease of both the minority carrier lifetime in a structure base and the shunt resistance.
 The effect intensifies in irradiated structures.
-The analysis has shown that the acoustically induced increase of carrier capture coefficient of point or extended defects is a reason of observed effects.
+The analysis shows that the acoustically induced increase of carrier capture coefficient of point or extended defects is a reason of observed effects.
 It has been found out that the ultrasound loading leads to the reversible modification of SCR carrier lifetime and ideality factor.
 Changes are opposite in sign in non-irradiated and irradiated structures.
-The qualitative model of observed phenomenon, which is based on the increase of a distance between coupled defects or between defect complex components under ultrasound action, has been under consideration.
+The qualitative model of observed phenomenon, which is based on the increase of a distance between coupled defects or between defect complex components under ultrasound action, was considered.
 It has been shown that divacancy and pair vacancy-interstitial oxygen are effectively modified by ultrasound in neutron- and 7-exposed structures respectively.
-Complex interstitial carbon-interstitial oxygen does not practically take part in acousto-defect interaction.
+Interstitial carbon-interstitial oxygen complex does not practically take part in acousto-defect interaction.
 Thus, ultrasound can be an effective tool for controlling silicon structure characteristics.